 How do I know which camp is the best match for my child?

-If your child plays the violin, cello, or piano and has had at least one semester of private lessons, they are invited to attend one of our Instrumental Camps.
-Our instrumental camps are designed to motivate and inspire kids outside of the structure of their regular lessons and classes.
+If your child plays the violin, cello, or viola and has had at least one semester of private lessons, they are invited to attend one of our String Camps.
+Our string camps are designed to motivate and inspire kids outside of the structure of their regular lessons and classes.
 Students make friends with other budding instrumentalists, further their technique and musicianship, and participate in community-building and art activities to enhance their understanding and love of music.

 For intermediate string and piano students who are reading music, Chamber Music Camp offers a unique experience for young musicians.
 Repertoire is carefully selected to both challenge and inspire students.
 The week encourages cooperation and teamwork, and highlights personal responsibility as a member of an ensemble.
 Our week culminates with an informal performance and/or a neighborhood outreach performance.